Raymond James lifts Telefonaktiebolaget L M Ericsson ADR [ERIC] price estimate. Who else is bullish?

 Raymond James have made an estimate for Telefonaktiebolaget L M Ericsson ADR shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on February 07, 2023.

-Telefonaktiebolaget L M Ericsson ADR [ERIC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.06.
-With this latest performance, ERIC shares dropped by -8.46% in over the last four-week period, additionally sinking by -19.05% over the last 6 months – not to mention a drop of -24.32% in the past year of trading.
+Telefonaktiebolaget L M Ericsson ADR [ERIC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.21.
+With this latest performance, ERIC shares dropped by -6.29% in over the last four-week period, additionally sinking by -19.97% over the last 6 months – not to mention a drop of -20.76% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Telefonaktiebolaget L M Ericsson ADR [ERIC] shares currently have an operating margin of +11.29 and a Gross Margin at +41.79.
 Telefonaktiebolaget L M Ericsson ADR’s Net Margin is presently recorded at +6.90.